 Best Train Books for Elementary Age Kids

 Any of the DK books about trains are perfect for curious preschoolers or older kids.
 My toddler loves looking at these just for all the pictures.
 My oldest (10) will look at it with him, happily, because he can learn about trains.
 Another favorite is the one that shows a cut-away of the Steam Engines.

 Train by Elisha Cooper

-This gorgeous book is best for school age kids and preschoolers who can sit through a longer story.
+This gorgeous book is best for school-age kids and preschoolers who can sit through a long story.
 The book is a story of cross-country train travel and delightfully changes the types of trains as their paths cross on the journey.
 I loved the details in the gorgeous pictures and the visual for older kids on how goods are moved and how there are different types of trains being used today.

 Trains by Lynn Curlee

-Best for older school age kids.
+Best for older school-age kids.
 Bright beautiful pictures will delight younger kids but it’s a long (wordy) historical account of a town built because of the railroad and the history of the railroad.
-Perfect of 4-6 graders who still love trains but maybe need a non-fiction book for a report.
+Perfect for 4-6 graders who still love trains but maybe need a non-fiction book for a report.

 Locomotive by Brian Floca

 This Caldecott Medal winner is stunning, to say the least.
 We have loved every single book that Brain Floca has written.
 His illustrations are phenomenal and he has a great way of teaching kids in an engaging way that keeps them interested.
 You will usually find his books in the non-fiction section so keep that in mind if you are looking at the library.